NethServer/docs/administrator-manual/en/webtop5.rst

 Booking a resource
 ------------------

-Users who will have permission to book a resource will be able to do so by creating a calendar event and adding the resource among the guests using the "Add Resource" button
+Users who will have permission to book a resource will be able to do so by creating a calendar event and adding the resource among the guests using the :guilabel:`Add Resource` button

 With the :guilabel:`Show availability` button, a table with the busy and free time intervals of the added resources is shown.